buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Frost’s methodology is also directed primarily at front-end designers who are using HTML, CSS and JavaScript.
 Designing interfaces in a tool like Adobe XD is increasingly separated from the world of code.
 (Although – to be clear, in case I spark the ‘designers should know how to code’ debate – it helps to at least have an understanding of code!)

-Given the rise of different specialisms that we’re seeing emerging in the world of user experience design, I believe there’s a need for a different naming convention, one that's specifically focused on visual designers creating user interfaces.
+Given the rise of different specialisms that we’re seeing emerging in the world of user experience design, I believe there’s a need for a different naming convention, one that’s specifically focused on visual designers creating user interfaces.

 Looking at the illustration at the beginning of this section, I prefer the labels: **objects, elements, components, pages and flows**.
 I find these labels easier to grasp and they should, I feel, need no explanation.